avniproject/avni-docs-temp/test-prompts.md

 Exit form completes the program
 This structure ensures complete lifecycle tracking of maternal health, from registration to postnatal follow-up, with automated scheduling based on pregnancy dates.

----
+# File:

-**Q: How can I model household → individual relationships?**
+## How can I model household → individual relationships?

-A: Modeling Household → Individual Relationships in Avni
+Modeling Household → Individual Relationships in Avni
 1. Define Relationships

 Navigate to: Webapp → App Designer → Relationships → Define